NikolaKostadinov/bubbles/README.md

 # Bubbles

 Bubbles is my Elixir project as an intern.
-It is a backend messaging app based on processes.
-The idea is that everything is a process.
+It is a backend messaging app based entirely on Elixir processes.
+The idea is that users, messages and clients are process which between each other.

+## Log In - Log Out

 To sign up in Bubbles use `Client.sign_up/2`.
 The first argument is your username which must be an atom.
 The second one is your password.
 It must be a string.
 This function starts a `User` process.